89luca89/pakkero/README.md

 ![pearson](https://wikimedia.org/api/rest_v1/media/math/render/svg/f76ccfa7c2ed7f5b085115086107bbe25d329cec)

-If the index indicats strong correlation, we know that the two file are of the same type (binary)
+If the index indicates strong correlation, we know that the two file are of the same type (binary)

 A second step is to study the combined standard deviation of the two datasets (std deviation of the first on the second) and see if both values, the correlation and the combined std deviation are in certain ranges.